 Impacts of COVID-19 on children

-“Though COVID-19 has been less severe in children than adults, it is not benign in kids,” said Dr. O’Leary.
+“Though COVID-19 has been less severe in children than adults, it is not harmless and it can still cause kids to get very sick,” said Dr. O’Leary.
 “In fact, we’ve seen tens of thousands of cases and hospitalizations in kids – and several hundred deaths – throughout the pandemic.
 Getting children immunized protects the children themselves, as well as their younger siblings who are not yet eligible to be vaccinated.
 We encourage parents to contact their child’s pediatrician with questions and to sign their kids up for a vaccine appointment at the earliest opportunity.”

 Our role in vaccine distribution

 Children’s Colorado began vaccinating healthcare providers, first responders, teachers and teenage patients at high risk from COVID-19 in the earlier phases of the vaccine rollout.
-In early April, the pediatric health system’s vaccine clinics opened to the general public.
+Between April and June, the pediatric health system’s vaccine clinics opened to the public while the State of Colorado ramped up supply and distribution.

 Data on vaccines for younger children expected soon